Claus Kleber: Radio and television

-From 1990 he worked for 12 years as Senior Correspondent and Bureau Chief for ARD, one of the two nationwide German public television networks.
-There he got interviews with all US Presidents in that period.
-Donald Rumsfeld and Colin Powell.
-In June 2002, Kleber moved as ARD Bureau Chief to London.
+From 1990, he worked for 12 years as Senior Correspondent and Bureau Chief for ARD, one of the two nationwide German public television networks.
+He conducted interviews with the U.S. Presidents of that period, as well as Donald Rumsfeld and Colin Powell.
+In June 2002, Kleber moved to London as ARD Bureau Chief.

-A few months into the new job, he received an offer to become managing editor and principal anchor of heute journal, the 30 minute late evening news show of ZDF, the other public television channel beside the ARD. one of Germany's leading television news programs.
-In 2014, he interviewed US President Barack Obama.
-In June 2021, he announced that he would leave ZDF at the end of the year.
+A few months later, he became managing editor and principal anchor of Heute-journal, a 30-minute late-evening news programme produced and televised by ZDF, the second nationwide public television channel in Germany.
+In 2014, he interviewed U.S. President Barack Obama.
+In June 2021, he announced his departure from ZDF at the end of the year.

 Documentaries

-Kleber is also a documentary filmmaker.
-With his long-standing professional partner, Angela Andersen, he has created documentary films, including India – Unstoppable (2006) for the DVD-market.
+Kleber has produced documentary films in partnership with Angela Andersen, these include India – Unstoppable which was released for the DVD market in 2006.

-They later also made Documentaries for broadcasting, such as The Bomb (2009), about nuclear threats in the 21st century, Machtfaktor Erde (2011) on climate change.
-HUNGER! and DURST! (thirst) is a 2-part documentary (2014) showcased globally the challenge and efforts to feed a 10 billion –humanity by 2050.
+They later also made documentaries for broadcasting, such as The Bomb (2009), about nuclear threats in the 21st century, Machtfaktor Erde (2011) on climate change, HUNGER! and DURST!
+(Thirst), a two-part documentary (2014) that explored the global challenge and efforts to feed 10 billion people by 2050.

-2019, their 90min report on the situation of Human Rights (Unantastar / Inviolable) won Silver New York Film Festival 2017 and was nominated for Best Documentary at the Monaco Film Festival.
+In 2017, their 90-minute report on human rights, Unantastbar (Inviolable), won the Silver Award at the New York Film Festival and was nominated for Best Documentary at the Monaco International Film Festival.

-2021, ZDF aired "We have the better story" Kleber's 40-minute conversation with US president Barack Obama about his achievements and shortcomings.
+In 2021, ZDF aired "We have the better story," a 40-minute conversation between Kleber and U.S. President Barack Obama discussing his achievements and shortcomings.

 Books

-Kleber's book Amerikas Kreuzzüge ("America's crusades") won the 2005 Corine Literature Prize for best non-fiction work.
-Shortly before the 2008 presidential election, Kleber published an updated edition with his views on the candidates.
-In 2012 Kleber published Spielball Erde about global strategic consequences of Climate Change.
+Kleber's book Amerikas Kreuzzüge ('America's Crusades') won the 2005 Corine Literature Prize for Best Non-Fiction.
+Shortly before the 2008 presidential election, Kleber published an updated edition reflecting developments and candidates.
+In 2012, Kleber published Spielball Erde about the global strategic consequences of Climate Change.

 Further information

-Since 2015, Claus Kleber also works as an Honorary Professor at his alma mater, the University of Tübingen.
-He is a member of Atlantik-Brücke, an invitation-only organisation promoting cultural, economic and military co-operation between Germany and the USA.
+Since 2015, Claus Kleber has been an Honorary Professor at his alma mater, the University of Tübingen.
+He is a member of Atlantik-Brücke, an organization promoting cultural, economic, and military cooperation between Germany and the United States.

 Recognition

-Kleber is the recipient of several awards, including the Media prize of the Johanna Quandt Foundation (1998) for excellence in economic reporting, the RIAS Berlin committee TV prize (1997, 1999 and 2003), and the Deutscher Fernsehpreis (the German equivalent of the American Emmy) in 2005, 2006 and 2013 (heute journal as best German news program).
-Claus Kleber and his ZDF partner anchor Marietta Slomka were awarded the prestigious Grimme Prize in 2009 for their merits on the evolution of television.
+Kleber is the recipient of several awards, including the Media prize of the Johanna Quandt Foundation (1998) for economic reporting, the RIAS TV prize (1997, 1999 and 2003), and the Deutscher Fernsehpreis (the German equivalent of the American Emmy Awards) in 2005, 2006 and 2013 (Heute-journal as best German news program).
+Claus Kleber and his ZDF partner anchor Marietta Slomka, were awarded the Grimme-Preis (Grimme Prize) in 2009 for their merits in the evolution of television.
 In 2010, he won the Hanns Joachim Friedrichs Award for Outstanding Journalism.
-His work in documentaries on global challenges (with Angela Andersen) received the Deutscher Fernsehpreis for The Bomb in 2009 and the Bayerischer Fernsehpreis for HUNGER!
+His documentary work on global challenges (with Angela Andersen) received the Deutscher Fernsehpreis for The Bomb in 2009 and the Bayerischer Fernsehpreis for HUNGER!
 DURST! in 2015.
 In a 2018 survey conducted by Forsa Institute, he was voted Germany's most trusted news presenter.